This Cream of Chicken Recipe is just the ticket if you are looking for an easy slow cooker and kid-friendly recipe.

 Slow Cooker Chicken Expert Food Hint

-- Make this meal in the oven!
+- Make th cream of chicken recipe in the oven!
 Place in a deep casserole dish or Dutch oven.
 Bake at 400° F for 30 minutes covered, with either foil or lid.

 - Serve with Crusty Homemade Bread and Roasted Garlic Squash.